DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 Fees vary between training providers, but range from £9,250 to about £32,000.
 You’ll also have to pay your living costs.

-However, if you are planning on training to teach languages and physics, you could be eligible for financial help worth up to £39,000.
+However, if you are planning on training to teach languages and physics, you could be eligible for financial help worth up to £39,000, including an international relocation payment worth £10,000.

 If you are not training to teach in these subjects, any support you get will depend on your immigration status.
 [Learn more about fees and funding for non-UK trainees](/non-uk-teachers/fees-and-funding-for-non-UK-trainees).